Jaso1024/CivilizationClassification/README.md

 # EmpireClassification
-Ensemble Learning to classify Civilazations such as:
+Ensemble Learning to classify text into one of four empires.

--The Roman Empire

--The Ottoman Empire

--Nazi Germany

--The Spanish Empire
+Empires: Roman, Ottoman, Spanish, and Russian.